authorizerdev/docs/pages/core/graphql-api.md

 A mutation to login users using email and password.
 It accepts `params` of type `LoginInput` with following keys as parameter.
 Either `email` or `phone_number` is required to login

+> Note: To enable MFA, go to dashboard and enable MFA for user.
+By default, TOTP MFA will be enabled.
+If SMTP deatils are provided then Mail OTP can also be enabled.
+One can only enable one MFA at a time.
+> For TOTP verification use `verify_totp` mutation, and for verifying mail OTP use `verify_otp` mutation.

 **Request Params**

 | Key            | Description                                                                                 | Required |